berthelemy/cookbook/05-introduction/index.md

 - When a crisis is about to happen
 - When organisations merge

-The generalist IT consultant's role is usually to translate between technical and non-technical audiences.
+The generalist IT consultant's role is usually to translate between technical and non-technical audiences during these points of change:

 - Writing business cases and proposals
 - Designing solutions and roadmaps to get there